-"The department now has facilities for computational modeling, optical microscopy, bacterial and cell culture, aerosol science and surface science that match or exceed those of any other chemical engineering department in the country," said Andrew Gellman, head of the department of chemical engineering at Carnegie Mellon.
+"The department now has facilities for computational modeling, optical microscopy, bacterial and cell culture, aerosol science and surface science that match or exceed those of any other chemical engineering department in the country," said Andrew Gellman, Lord Professor of chemical engineering at Carnegie Mellon.

 Among the potential applications are the study of aerosols for understanding and controlling pollution; the mitigation of greenhouse gas accumulation; and the investigation of the behavior of nanomaterials inside living cells.

 LEED-certified with its high-performance, low-energy design, the lab maximizes opportunities for interdisciplinary collaboration.

 "Rather than isolating the research groups of individual professors, the department now houses five very large open labs for both experimental and computational research," Gellman said.

 "Space for students and equipment is shared among the various research groups.
 This model optimizes the use of space by eliminating walls and corridors; stimulates and facilitates collaboration, improves flexibility of space utilization; and improves safety."